 Equipment, Supplies, Cache Items:

 The Parties to this Agreement agree to provide fire cache support to each other on an as-available basis.
 Fire Cache supplies and equipment are prioritized and intended to be for support of on-going fire incidents.
 On a case-by-case basis, other orders, such as preparedness, non-fire, or non-emergency requests may be filled but require reimbursable agreements.
 All equipment and supply costs including transportation and cache restocking are charged to the code generating the workload.
 Abnormal or unique transportation costs will be negotiated at the time of request.
-Reimbursable agreements may be used to develop and stock specialized Alaska equipment in the caches.Attachment 6
+Reimbursable agreements may be used to develop and stock specialized Alaska equipment in the caches.
+Haines Area cache management roles and responsibilities are described in Attachment 6.

 Warehouse Catalog